vergissberlin/example-release-please/README.md

 - Do I have to mention the PR number in the commit message?
 - I see, it automatically adds the fixes to the existing pull requests.
 That's nice!

+## 🐣 Features

+- Create a release pull request
+- Add a label to the pull request
+- Creates release notes
+- Creates CHANGELOG.md

 ## 📘 Documentation

 - How to implement GitHub Action with "Relase Please" [https://github.com/google-github-actions/release-please-action]